osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 A document (PDF, Word Document, Excel spreadsheet, or PowerPoint presentation) containing educational information.

-In almost all cases, educational documents would work better as articles.
+In almost all cases, educational documents work better as articles.
 This makes the content more accessible, searchable, and maintainable.
 Articles can also be saved and printed.
 Content should only be an educational document if:

   - it is slides from a presentation,
   - it has a lot of complex, in-context graphics or formatting, or